The page navigation is complete. You may now navigate the page content as you wish.

 Conditionally conformant

-By default, the card container component has @overflow="hidden" applied to it.
+By default, the Card container component has @overflow="hidden" applied to it.
 This means you may need to handle cases where text is truncated, to make it accessible for keyboard-only users.

 Additionally, if the component is altered to be an interactive element, and also contains interactive elements like links or buttons, it can cause a conformance failure for having nested interactive elements.